CatoTH/antragsgruen/README.md

 ### Technical considerations

-- PHP version support: Antragsgrün supports PHP versions for one year after its [end of life](https://www.php.net/supported-versions.php) (that is, if PHP 8.0 is supported until end 2023, the first major version of Antragsgrün after end 2024 will drop support for PHP 8.0).
+- PHP version support: Antragsgrün supports PHP versions for one year after its [end of life](https://www.php.net/supported-versions.php) (that is, if PHP 8.0 is supported until end 2023, the first major version of Antragsgrün by end 2024 will drop support for PHP 8.0).
 - PHP Framework: [Yii2](https://www.yiiframework.com/) is used.
 While it would not be the framework of choice for a fresh start anymore, it works sufficiently well since its introduction in 2015 and is still supported, so there is no plan to migrate to Symfony of Laravel yet.
 - JavaScript: Good old [JQuery](https://jquery.com/) is used for simple interactions, though written in TypeScript and loaded via [RequireJS](https://requirejs.org/).
 For more complex widgets like voting, speaking lists or amendment merging, [Vue.JS](https://vuejs.org/) is used.
 There is no plan to redesign Antragsgrün into being a Single-Page-App.
 - REST API: The API is documented below.
 There will be more development regarding the REST API, including authorized endpoints using JWT based authentication.